harish-shivaram/shilly-jekyll/_books/2022-03-26-bad-science.md

 date: 2022-03-26
 image: /images/blog/3124.jpg
 layout: post
-excerpt: Medical doctor Ben Goldacre disassembles some of the biggest bullshitters supposedly sharing medical, health and/or nutrition theories or even cures at best just placebos, or at worse harmful, who in many cases have their voices amplified by the media.
+description: Medical doctor Ben Goldacre disassembles some of the biggest bullshitters supposedly sharing medical, health and/or nutrition theories or even cures at best just placebos, or at worse harmful, who in many cases have their voices amplified by the media.
 book: true
 ---